 We are a blank check company formed under the laws of the State of Delaware on September 11, 2020 for the purpose of effecting an initial business combination.
-We intend to effectuate our initial business combination using cash from the proceeds of the Initial Public Offering and the sale of the Private Placement Warrants, our capital stock, debt or a combination of cash, stock and debt.
+We intend to effectuate our initial business combination using cash from the proceeds of our initial public offering (the "Initial Public Offering") and the sale of the Private Placement Warrants, our capital stock, debt or a combination of cash, stock and debt.